microsoft/RockPaperScissorsLizardSpock/Deploy/powershell/readme.md

 * `ingressClass`: Ingress class for all ingress resources generated.
 Defaults to `addon-http-application-routing`.
 * `twitterKey`: Key of the twitter app.
 Needed to enable Login with Twitter in the web.
 * `twitterSecret`: Secret of the twitter app.
 Needed to enable Login with Twitter in the web.
-* `playfabTitle`: the PlayFab title Id.
-Needed to enable multiplayer.
+* `playfabTitle`: PlayFab Title Id.
+Needed for multiplayer support.
-* `playfabSecret`: the PlayFab secret.
-Needed to enable multiplayer.
+* `playfabSecret`: PlayFab Secret Key.
+Needed for multiplayer support.
 * `aksHost`: AKS public host value.
 Defaults to the value of the Http Application Routing.
 Is used to set the host value of ingress resources.
 * `sslSupport`: TLS support to install and configure.
 Can be one of:
     * `none`: No TLS.
 Ingress resources will be generated without TLS info. **Default value**